 If we identify that we are unable to fully meet the needs of a child through our own provision we collect specialist assessment to inform planning and the measurement of pupil's progress.
 When it is appropriate we seek advice on the use of new or specialist strategies or materials.
-The headteacher monitors the cost additional support and the impact it has.
-Parents are informed if their child is receiving an intervention.
+The headteacher monitors the cost of additional support and the impact it has.